List of Star Trek novels: Relaunch novels (2001–2017)

 Interlinked novels set after the episode "What You Leave Behind".
 The Lives of Dax (2001), a short story collection edited by Marco Palmieri, and A Stitch in Time (2000), by Andrew J. Robinson, are linked to the relaunch.

 Mission Gamma (2002)

-Star Trek: Deep Space Nine – Mission Gamma miniseries follows the crew of the Defiant under the command of Elias Vaughn.
+Star Trek: Deep Space Nine – Mission Gamma relaunch miniseries follows the crew of the Defiant under the command of Elias Vaughn.
 These Haunted Seas (2008) omnibus collects Twilight (2002) and This Gray Spirit (2002).
 The cover art by Cliff Nielsen forms a polyptych.
 Original Sin (2017), by David R. George III, has a similar premise.

 Worlds of Deep Space Nine (2004–05)

-Worlds of Star Trek: Deep Space Nine explores the various home worlds of the crew and residents of Deep Space Nine.
-The series was created and edited by Marco Palmieri.
+Worlds of Star Trek: Deep Space Nine relaunch series explores the home worlds of the crew and residents of Deep Space Nine.
+The series was edited by Marco Palmieri.

+Post-relaunch novels (2005–2021)

+Original novels depicting events within the continuity of the Deep Space Nine television series, and not the continuity of the 2001–2017 relaunch series.
+Fans often group them as "post-relaunch novels", though no official series title exists.
+Confusingly, Hollow Men (2005) was published while the relaunch series was ongoing.

 Gamma (2017)

-Star Trek: Deep Space Nine – Gamma miniseries follows the crew of Robinson (NCC-71842) under the command of Benjamin Sisko.
+Star Trek: Deep Space Nine – Gamma relaunch miniseries follows the crew of Robinson (NCC-71842) under the command of Benjamin Sisko.
 Only one novel has been published.
 Mission Gamma (2002) has a similar premise.